<< ARI Watch

 In sum, aid to Israel does not help defend America, it endangers America – and for no good reason.
 We get hit twice, first from Israel and then from Israel’s enemies.

 Back to that pair of flags, American and Israeli, side by side on the main page of ARI’s website.
-After resting there a year or so, an insult to the American flag, they moved to the website’s new Media Links page, where they remained for about another year, one above the other this time, then they disappeared when the website was redesigned (the underlying articles were rearranged elsewhere).
-I don’t know why the flags were removed, but they hinted at the true feelings of the people at ARI.
+After resting there a year or so, an insult to the American flag, they disappeared.
+They remained on the Media Links page for another year, one above the other and larger, then they disappeared entirely when the website was redesigned – the underlying articles were rearranged elsewhere.
+Then long after they got their Iraq invasion, in another redesign the articles too disappeared.
+The flags hinted at the true feelings of the people at ARI.
 We began by observing that Israel and America seemed equally important to them, but that would be an improvement over their actual estimation.
 All the while spouting patriotic bromides, ARI’s true, if unadmitted, motive for entangling America in the Middle East is: Israel First.

 1 You can still view the flags using the Internet Archive Wayback Machine.
-Around when they first appeared in 2002:
+Around when they first appeared in August or September 2002:

 Washington Report on Middle East Affairs